What Credit Score Do You Need to Get a Loan in 2022?

 To keep things in balance for you as a consumer, there are three credit reporting agencies in the United States.
 These include Equifax, Experian, as well as TransUnion.
 Each of these agencies calculates your credit score similarly, but minor variables will differentiate each credit score calculated.
 These variables include:

-• The Version of the Scoring Rubric - Credit scores are commonly calculated with the FICO Score 8 and VantageScore 3.0 scoring rubrics.
+The Version of the Scoring Rubric - Credit scores are commonly calculated with the FICO Score 8 or 9 and VantageScore 4.0 scoring rubrics.

 Factors With a Big Impact on Credit Score